syntasso/kratix-docs/docs/events/2022-kcduk/02-writing-a-jenkins-promise.md

 #### `workerClusterResources`

 The `workerClusterResources` describes everything required to fulfil the Promise.
-Kratix applies this content on all registered worker clusters.
+Kratix applies this content on all registered Worker Clusters.
 For instance with the CI Promise, the `workerClusterResources` contains the Jenkins CRD, the Jenkins Operator, and the resources the Operator requires.
 If in the future you decide to support other CI tools, you'll need to add the dependencies for them in here.